kubernetes-sigs/cluster-api/docs/proposals/20200804-windows-support.md

 Each infrastructure providers must provide their own `PreKubeadmCommands`/`PostKubeadmCommands` scripts that are required for additional configuration for the node.
-During planning for Beta we will be able to identify common overlapping features that can be added into the the base images in image-builder and for re-use
+During planning for Beta we will be able to identify common overlapping features that can be added into the base images in image-builder and for re-use

 #### netbios names